 CURATORIAL AXES

 To deal with so many issues, the exhibition is organized around three axes: the issue of exiles as the first of them, in series like Migrants – In the Mediterranean e open the bridges, on humanitarian problems and the issue of refugees.
 On the second axis, Debris, he brings another series, Remains – Debris – AMIA, referring to the terrorist attack suffered by the Asociación Mutual Israelita Argentina in 1994, which left 85 dead.
-Already in Resistances, the third axis, opens up a new perspective beyond the stories of violence captured by his lenses, such as, for example, interventions in which injustices appear during the dictatorship period in Latin America, gender and racial issues in the United States and in the outside world.
+Already in Electrical, the third axis, opens up a new perspective beyond the stories of violence captured by his lenses, such as, for example, interventions in which injustices appear during the dictatorship period in Latin America, gender and racial issues in the United States and in the outside world.

 The issue of the murder of Marielle Franco in 2018 could not be missing from the exhibition.
 The photograph of the councilor, taken by Bernardo Guerreiro, was multiplied in different colors in the style of the series Death and Disasters, by Andy Warhol.
 Too bad the image of the driver was missing, also murdered along with the councilwoman, Anderson Gomes.